Description

 Download the file tunn3l_v1s10n.

-42 4Dis ASCII "BM" -- the BMP signature.
+42 4Dis ASCII "BM" (BMP).
 Other common signatures:FF D8 FF(JPEG),89 50 4E 47(PNG),25 50 44 46(%PDF).
-Thefilecommand uses a database of these signatures to identify files. - Step 2Open the BMP and notice the truncated imageOpen tunn3l_v1s10n.bmp in an image viewer.
-It shows only a small portion of the image with a decoy message at the top.
-The real flag is hidden in the lower portion of the image, which is not being rendered because the height field in the BMP header has been tampered with to be smaller than the actual image data.
+Thefilecommand uses a database of these signatures to identify files.
+See hex dumps for CTF for the broader cheat sheet. - Step 2Open the BMP and notice the truncated imageOpen tunn3l_v1s10n.bmp in an image viewer.
+It shows only a small portion (a decoy message) at the top.
+The real flag is in the lower portion of the pixel data, hidden because the BMP header lies about the height.

 Flag